 Pharmacology.
 Pharm is a two-•‐week course that teaches students the basic principles of pharmacokinetics, pharmacodynamics, and pharmacogenetics.
 Through lectures, large and small group discussion of case studies, and a human simulator exercise, students learn to apply these principles to select areas of clinical medicine including autonomic pharmacology, antihypertensive medicines, cancer chemotherapy, anesthetics, and drugs used for treating diabetes.
 The course provides students a strong foundation on which to build their knowledge of other important areas of pharmacology taught in subsequent courses.
 Assessment is done through a multiple choice exam and performance in simulation and problem sets.

 Host Defense.
 HD is the final basic science course of Phase 1.
 This eight-week course introduces microbiology, immunology, inflammation, and pathology.
-Key topics within microbiology include: bacteriology, virology, mycology, and parasitology.
-The course is taught through lectures, problem based learning cases and on-line independent exercises.
-Assessment is done through multiple choice practical examinations and PBL performance.
+Key topics within microbiology include: bacteriology, virology, mycology, antimicrobial pharmacology, and parasitology.
+The course is taught through lectures, problem based learning cases, and independent exercises.
+Assessment is done through multiple choice practical examinations, performance on independent exercises, and PBL performance.

 The Phase 1 Assessment is a multi-day experience that emphasizes the integration of medical knowledge, communication, synthesis of information, and professionalism.
 Distinct from other aspects of the curriculum, the Phase 1 Assessment is designed to provide students with formative feedback on their knowledge, skills and attitudes as a physician in training through a series of structured activities including: standardized patient encounters, physical examination sessions, mock board examinations, written-assignments, self-reflection exercises, small group experiences, and multi-source feedback.
 The Phase 1 assessment culminates in the creation of an Individual Development Plan to guide students’ personal, professional, and career development goals.